emmarklein/RNAseq_pipeline/README.md

 Who is excited to work with RNA-seq data?

 This repository includes everything you need for genome mapping.
-Raw FASTQ files serve as input (.fastq) and can be mapped back to a reference genome.
+Raw FASTQ files serve as input and are mapped back to a reference genome.
 This tutorial includes T2T and GRCh38 reference genome mapping.

 background: rna seq videos, explain the pipeline process before going into each step